Farm-Manager-RefactoryUg/web-app/README.md

 # web-app

-## web-app is Tele-Farmer's front-end application developed by refactory bootcamp students using React and Material UI.
+Welcome to Tele-Farmer's front-end application developed by refactory bootcamp students using React and Material UI.

 ## Dependencies
     "react-router-dom": "^5.2.0",